m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Closures and lambda expressions

-Closures and lambda expression, also called anonymous functions, are unnamed functions, often returned from another function.
+Closures or lambda expressions, also called anonymous functions, are unnamed functions, often returned from another function.
 To be precise, a closure is the reference to the local state of the function, that returns an anonymous function.
-However, both terms are often used interchangeably, because both concepts belong to the concept of anonymous functions returned by an outer function [fog13].
+However, both terms are often used interchangeably, because both concepts belong to the concept of anonymous functions, returned by an outer function [fog13].

 Support for closures is found in all programming languages with first class functions.
 This is the case, because closures are needed for anonymous functions to work.